Nasi goreng: History

+Introduction to Southeast Asia through Chinese migration and culinary influence

+The expansion of Chinese maritime trade from the Tang dynasty (7th–10th centuries) established enduring connections between China and Southeast Asia.
+Chinese merchants, sailors and envoys regularly visited major ports and trading centres across Java, Sumatra, the Malay Peninsula, Borneo, Indochina and the Philippines.
+These ports became hubs of cultural exchange, where culinary practices merged with local religion, language and material culture.

-However, it is unclear when the people of present-day Indonesia began to adopt the practice of cooking fried rice.
+It is unclear when the people of present-day Indonesia began to adopt the practice of cooking fried rice.
 The trade between China and the Indonesian archipelago flourished from the era of Srivijaya around the 10th century and intensified in the Majapahit era around the 15th century.
 By that time Chinese immigrants had begun to settle in the archipelago, bringing along with them their culture and cuisine.
 Chinese people usually favor freshly cooked hot food, and it is taboo to throw away uneaten foodstuffs in their culture.
 As a result, the previous day's leftover rice was often recooked in the morning.
 Gregory Rodgers suggested that frying the rice could prevent the propagation of dangerous microbes, especially in pre-refrigeration technology in Indonesia, and also avoid the need to throw out precious food.

+Within these exchanges, Chinese cooking techniques and dishes began to take root.
+Fried rice, with its simplicity and adaptability, was particularly well suited to maritime communities.
+The dish required only basic cooking equipment, a small amount of oil and whatever ingredients were readily available.
+Its portability and reliance on leftover rice made it practical for both travellers and settled communities.

+Beyond temporary traders, long-term migration from southern China brought large numbers of Hokkien, Cantonese, Hakka and Teochew settlers to South-East Asia between the 10th and 19th centuries.
+These communities established themselves in major port cities and trading centres such as Batavia (modern Jakarta), Semarang, Medan, Malacca, Penang, Singapore, Bangkok, Saigon and Manila, others settled in smaller towns and rural areas, particularly in regions linked to agriculture, mining and riverine trade.
+These communities formed Chinatowns, built temples and maintained strong culinary traditions.

+Among the dishes they introduced were fried rice, noodles, dumplings and stir-fried vegetables, all prepared with techniques familiar from southern China.
+Over time, these dishes began to be adopted by local populations, who incorporated their own spices and ingredients.
+Fried rice in particular became a bridge between Chinese and local cuisines, as it could be easily adapted to different palates and available foodstuffs.